joseph-hellerstein/rnod/README.md

-# rnod
+# rnod: Reaction Network Oscillation Designer

-Reaction Network Oscillation Designer
+This repository provides tools for analyzing and building an oscillating reaction network in systems biology.